Forricide/still-feel-alive/Chapter 5.md

 "You're from- no. This is ridiculous.
 You're a parahuman." *You have some bizarre superhuman ability that lets you resurrect after being shot to death,* in other words.

 She turns her head ninety degrees to regard the maybe-decomposing, definitely-dead clone (or original) of herself.
 Dead eyes stare back.
 It should be scary, but death doesn't seem to bother her as much as it once might have.
-"That... does seem somewhat likely."
+"That does seem somewhat likely."

 Something in woman's stance shifts, not obvious, but noticeable.
 One foot back, bent slightly.
 Gun held a little tighter.